LeonLonsdale/learning-notes/pug.md

 # Conditionals

-Best option for conditionals is to use unbuffered JavaScript.
+Best option for conditionals is to use `unbuffered JavaScript`.
 The html/pug output of the conditional should be indented iniside of the JS.

 ```pug
 - if(condition)